 I love my Mudman, but it doesn’t get the wrist time that it used to now that we are living on the road and I’m semi-retired.
 But every now and then a project comes along and its my go-to watch.
 Recently we had a spring mounting bracket shear off on the third axle of the RV.
 The Mudman and I spent two days under the RV, grinding steel, drilling holes in ¼” steel, taking tires on and off, getting seriously dirty.
 It was like spending time with and old friend you haven’t seen for a while.

-I’ve since added a couple of new G-Shocks to my collection a Master of G GPW1000-1A for the analog GPS option and very recently a Japanese market Gulfmaster GWN-1000H-9A in bright yellow (from ShoppinginJapan.net).
+I’ve since added a couple of new G-Shocks to my collection a Master of G GPW1000-1A for the analog GPS option (post here) and very recently a Japanese market Gulfmaster GWN-1000H-9A in bright yellow (from ShoppinginJapan.net).
 I’ll be posting about the Gulfmaster very soon, as soon as I can figure out all the things it can do.
+Post is up and you can find it here.
 Both of my new G-Shocks are more for show than go, but I think I’m going to have to start introducing them to the harsher side of my life.
 I wonder which one I’m going to ware when I take the toilet apart tomorrow and replace the leaking seal?

 Keep on a Watching!